Updating Your Mid-Century House?

 The California Rancheria

 Self-taught San Diego architect Cliff May is widely credited with having built the first ranch-style home in San Diego in 1932.
-Architectural Digest took notice of the new style of house as early as 1934, and the notoriety allowed May to build more of his California Rancheria houses over the next five years.
+Architectural Digest took notice of the house as style early as 1934, and the notoriety allowed May to build more of his California Rancheria houses over the next five years.

 The World War stalled home building for several years but in 1944, with the end of the War in sight, Sunset Magazine featured May's houses, re-naming them Ranch Houses – the name that stuck.
 A feature in House Beautiful followed in 1946 solidifying May's reputation as the designer of this new style of house.